 Noise

 Various reasons can cause noisy water heaters.
 The most common cause is sediment and minerals floating around inside the water.
 The sediment can get trapped underneath the heater and form a blockage.
-If the water has been reduced inside the heater, steam bubbles will form.
+Steam bubbles will form if the water has been reduced inside the heater.

 Noises indicate issues with the heating element or something loose internally.